isd-sgcu/onboarding-backend/golang/5-architecture/README.md

 From this part onwards, we will implement the user model part of RPKM66.

+# Changes made
+- components like service, handler, repository are moved to same folder for better organization (organization by feature)
+- added `cmd` folder to store the main.go file
+- added `internal` folder to store the components
+- added `apperror` folder for services' custom error with status code
+- added `.air.toml` for hot reload configuration

 # Running the project
 - copy `.env.template` to `.env`
 - run `docker-compose up -d` or `make docker` to start the database